b97tsk/reactive-tree/README.md

 #### function computed()

 Wrap an existing get-setter property of a class.
-The first time you get or set this property of an instance, a twig is created and bound to it.
+The first time you get this property of an instance, a twig is created and bound to it.

 ## License